Close connection between breathing, stress and difficult emotions

 Low levels of carbon dioxide is the problem

-Some good examples of breathing’s great influence on our feelings are panic attacks and fear of flying.
+Some good examples of how breathing greatly influence our feelings are panic attacks and fear of flying.
 At times like those it’s common for you to breathe into a bag in order to re-breathe some previously exhaled air.
 But why?

 Exhaled air contains 100 times more carbon dioxide than inhaled air, and when we re-breathe the exhaled air, the carbon dioxide levels in our body are raised.
 The person with panic attacks or fear of flying begins to feel calmer.
 So during times of panic and fear, lowered carbon dioxide levels are the basic problem.